Skip to content

 Adding an Event

-Log into Localist with your admin account.
+Log in to Localist with your admin account.
 In the admin dashboard, use the left menu to navigate to Events > "+Add Event."

 Basic Information Tab